RonanAndal/RonanAndal.github.io/projects/Hele-Hale.md

 labels:
   - Python
   - Web Scraping
-summary: "Engineered an automated data web scraper for my internship at the Hawai'i Housing Policy Foundation"
+summary: "Engineered an automated data web scraper using python for my internship at the Hawai'i Housing Policy Foundation"
 ---

 ## Project Overview